programming4phone/StellarHardwareWalletNgApp/README.md

 # Stellar Hardware Wallet Ng App

 This project implements basic wallet functionality to manage Stellar test accounts.
-Access to this wallet is secured by possession of the flash drive containing the wallet.
-All data is stored within files residing on the flash drive so no sensitive financial data is ever stored store locally on the end user's computer.
+Access to this wallet is secured by possession of a flash drive containing the wallet.
+All data is stored within files residing on the flash drive.
+No sensitive financial data is exposed locally on the end user's computer.
 Since this codebase is in the "proof of concept" stage, all access is restricted to the Stellar test network.

 Basic wallet functionality includes:
 - **create** -  Create a test account using the Stellar Friendbot and an accompanying passphrase.